FarhanAttique/Instagram_flutter_project/README.md

 ## Usage

-Explain how to use your app, provide screenshots, and describe any special functionalities.
-Include demo GIFs or videos if possible.
+This how to use our app, provide screenshots, and describe any special functionalities.
 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.